microsoft/language-server-protocol/versions/protocol-1-x.md

 * a header describing the request
 * a _Request_ section describing the format of the request send.
 The method is a string identifying the request and the params are documented using a TypeScript interface
 * a _Response_ section describing the format of the response.
-The result item descibes the returned data in the case of a success.
+The result item describes the returned data in the case of a success.
 The error.data describes the returned data in the case of an error.
 Please remember that in the case of a failure the response already contains an error.code and an error.message field.
 These fields are only speced if the protocol forces the use of certain error codes or messages.
 The cases where the server can decide on these values freely are not listed here.

 #### Initialize Request